 What Is the TranzAlpine Train?

 The TranzAlpine is a daily passenger train operated by Great Journeys New Zealand (part of KiwiRail) running between Christchurch on the east coast and Greymouth on the west coast of the South Island.
-The journey covers 223 kilometres in around 4 hours 30 minutes each way, crossing the Southern Alps through Arthur’s Pass.
+The journey covers 223 kilometres in around 5 hours each way, crossing the Southern Alps through Arthur’s Pass.

 The TranzAlpine Scenic Train: What You Will See and When